-These games involve fast moving fish or mice to sparkle your cat’s hunting instincts.
+These games involve fast-moving fish or mice to spark your cat’s hunting instincts.
 I’ve experimented with a few, and I can say that they are very well made.

 However, my cats still prefer real toys to imaginary ones.

-Once your cat notices the moving target, she will leap on it trying to catch it and dig it
+Once your cat notices the moving target, she will leap on it, trying to catch it and dig it up.

 Make sure to move your hand away when the cat jumps, or you might end up with scratches.

 7. A surprise in a box

 Get an old shoe box and cut holes in it.
 Put your cat’s favorite toy inside and close the box.

 Shake it to show your cat that there is something inside, and leave it on the ground.

 Before you know it, your cat will be sticking her paws into the holes, trying to get the toy.